-Private vehicle drivers (and parents) must adhere to school driving and parking requirements and will be reported to authorities if in violation of safe driving practice.
+Private vehicle drivers and parents must adhere to school driving and parking requirements.
+Individuals will be reported to authorities if in violation of safe driving practice.
 All drivers must proceed carefully and slowly on campus and outside the school at all times.
-Everyone is expected to follow the direction of our security guards.
+Everyone is required to follow the directions of the school's security guards, attendants, and staff.
 Anyone driving unsafely or not being respectful or courteous to staff, students, and other parents will not be allowed to park on school grounds.
+Please also see the above Parent Behaviour Expectations for further guidelines.

-Parking Lot Availability
+Parking Facilities Availability

-The school has limited parking spaces and does not have enough room for the number of families attending Clavis.
-As a result, a combination of bus services, after-school activities, and staggered dismissal times are in place to support with traffic and parking demands.
+The school has limited parking spaces and does not have enough room to accommodate multiple year levels simultaneously.
+As a result, a combination of bus services, after-school activities, and staggered dismissal times are in place to support the traffic and parking demands.
 Please note the following during afternoon dismissal times: